-A little over a year ago when my now toddler was starting to eat solid foods, I wanted to add yogurt to his daily meals.
-Yogurt is an easy to digest source of protein and calcium that is also full of “good” calories, and I hoped that it might help satisfy his insatiable appetite.
+When my first son was starting to eat solid foods, I wanted to add yogurt to his daily meals since it is an easy to digest source of protein.

-What do you do when you don’t know how much added sugar is in a packaged food?
+What to do when you don’t know how much added sugar is in a packaged food?

-Determining the amount of added sugar in flavored yogurt:
+How to calculate the added sugar in flavored yogurt:

 Note: When a manufacturer didn’t offer a plain version of their yogurt, I used a “light / lite” version with artificial sweetener in its place.